amrheing/climate_automation/README.md

 ([0-9]{1,2}(:[0-9]{2})?-[0-9]{1,2}(:[0-9]{2})?[,]?)*

-That make the folowing possible:
+That make the following inputs possible:

 8-10,10:30-17,18:25-23:59